Hugin Mask tab

 The Hugin Masks tab has two functions:

-- Creating masks for individual images that include or exclude specific parts of these individual images into your final panorama.
+- Creating masks for individual images that include or exclude specific parts of these individual images in your final panorama.

-- Cropping one or more of your individual images, like you would do for e.g. fisheye Projection images having a circular area in the middle with a useless black area outside, or scanned images that might have edges that need to be cropped away.
+- Cropping one or more of your individual images, as you would do for, e.g., fisheye Projection images having a circular area in the middle with a useless black area outside, or scanned images that might have edges that need to be cropped away.

 The top-left side of the masks window shows a list of all images in the current project.

-For this the Masks tab has in the mid-section on the left side two sub-tabs Masks and Crop, each with it's own functionality.
-Note that you first have to select an image in the top left before the functionality of both will be enabled.
+The Masks tab has in the mid-section on the left side two sub-tabs Masks and Crop, each with its own functionality.
+Note that you have to select an image in the top left before the functionality of both will be enabled.

 Masks can be saved and reloaded.

 After selecting add new mask set polygon points with left mouse click.
-Finish polygon with right mouse button or left double click.
+Finish polygon with right mouse button click or double left click.

-You can delete the active mask by the delete mask button.
-The active mask is also deleted by pressing the delete key when all or none points of the current mask are selected.
+You can delete the active mask by selecting it and clicking the Delete mask button by the listbox on the left.
+You can also use your delete key when all or none of the points of the current mask are selected.